mollie/laravel-mollie/docs/webhook.md

 > [!NOTE]
 > If you want to handle webhook requests differently, you can create your own dispatcher by implementing `Mollie\Laravel\Contracts\WebhookDispatcher` and setting `mollie.webhooks.dispatcher` to your custom class.

-Finally, run the `mollie:setup-webhook` command to create a webhook.
+Finally, run the `mollie:setup-webhook` command to create a webhook through the Mollie API.

 ## Legacy Webhooks
 To implement legacy webhooks in your Laravel application, provide a `webhookUrl` parameter when creating a payment (or subscription):